bws428/bws428.github.io/_posts/2009-05-25-the-future-of-earth-to-orbit-propulsion.md

 tags:
 ---

+### Author's Note
+This is probably my favorite article on rocketry and engineering.
+I initially found this on Rocketry Online way back in 2001 or 2002, and have re-read it many times since.
+I was thrilled when I received reprint permission from the editor-in-chief of Aerospace America.

+I love how Truax uses simple, straightforward, cocktail-napkin calculations to disprove the “logic” of our current national space policy.
+I purposely included the SpaceX image at the top of the page because I believe that they–more than any existing aerospace venture–are closest to following Truax’s advice, and thus the most likely to succeed where so many others have failed.

+This article was originally published on [Principia Labs](https://web.archive.org/web/20130105035514/http://principialabs.com/the-future-of-earth-to-orbit-propulsion/).

+### The Future of Earth-to-Orbit Propulsion

+by Robert C. Truax, January 1999
+Copyright © 2000 Aerospace America.
+Reprinted with permission.

 The story of turbopump rocket development is an interesting one of trial and error.
 Many sidelines were explored before the objectives of light weight and high performance were finally attained with the main engines for the Shuttle.
 Russian rocket development followed a somewhat similar path, and the end result was very similar: a topping cycle with high combustion chamber pressures.

 But turbopump engines, whether high pressure or low, were a mistake from the very beginning.
 They simply are not worth what they cost in time and money.
 In all the early development efforts, pump-fed systems were preceded by a pressure-fed version.
 In every case, the mission was accomplished and the program goals met before the development of the pump system was completed.
 After the X-I broke the sound barrier with its pressure-fed rocket engine, who ever heard of the D-558-2 — powered by a pump-fed engine?